Temple of Edfu: History

 Edfu was one of several temples built during the Ptolemaic Kingdom, including the Dendera Temple complex, Esna, the Temple of Kom Ombo, and Philae.
 Its size reflects the relative prosperity of the time.
 The present temple, which was begun "on 23 August 237 BC, initially consisted of a pillared hall, two transverse halls, and a barque sanctuary surrounded by chapels."
 The building was started during the reign of Ptolemy III Euergetes and completed in 57 BC under Ptolemy XII Auletes.
 It was built on the site of an earlier, smaller temple also dedicated to Horus, although the previous structure was oriented east–west rather than north–south as in the present site.
 A ruined pylon lies just to the east of the current temple; inscriptional evidence has been found indicating a building program under the New Kingdom rulers Ramesses I, Seti I and Ramesses II.

 A naos of Nectanebo II, a relic from an earlier building, is preserved in the inner sanctuary, which stands alone while the temple's barque sanctuary is surrounded by nine chapels.

-The temple of Edfu fell into disuse as a religious monument following Theodosius I's persecution of pagans and edict banning non-Christian worship within the Roman Empire in 391.
-As elsewhere, many of the temple's carved reliefs were razed by followers of the Christian faith which came to dominate Egypt.
-The blackened ceiling of the hypostyle hall, visible today, is believed to be the result of arson intended to destroy religious imagery that was then considered pagan.

 Over the centuries, the temple became buried to a depth of 12 metres (39 ft) beneath drifting desert sand and layers of river silt deposited by the Nile.
 Local inhabitants built homes directly over the former temple grounds.
 Only the upper reaches of the temple pylons were visible by 1798, when the temple was identified by a French expedition.
 In 1860 Auguste Mariette, a French Egyptologist, began the work of freeing Edfu temple from the sands.

 The Temple of Edfu is nearly intact and a good example of an ancient Egyptian temple.
 Its archaeological significance and high state of preservation have made it a center for tourism in Egypt and a frequent stop for the many riverboats that cruise the Nile.
 In 2005, access to the temple was revamped with the addition of a visitor center and paved carpark.
 A lighting system was added in late 2006 to allow night visits.